 Even with regular washing, it is important to change the cushions on your sleep apnea mask.
 It is recommended to change the cushion on your full-face mask once a month and to change the cushions every other week for the nasal mask and nasal pillow mask.

 Each new sleep apnea mask that you purchase from CheapCPAPSupplies.com also comes with a 30-Day Mask Guarantee, which will allow you plenty of time to get used to your new mask and ensure that you are comfortable with it.
-If you find that you are unable to get used to your new sleep apnea mask, contact CheapCPAPSupplies.com at 1-866-298-6482 and one of our Patient Care Representatives can recommend a mask that may be a better fit.
+If you can’t get used to your new sleep apnea mask, contact CheapCPAPSupplies.com at 1-866-298-6482 and one of our Patient Care Representatives can recommend a mask that may be a better fit.

 If you have questions or concerns about your sleep apnea mask, call us at today at 866-298-6483!
 We are happy to set an appointment with one of our experienced clinicians to help you resolve your mask issues.